 And while his teammates failed around him, Maddinson held firm in the second unofficial Test against South Africa A, adding 88 out of the side’s miserly 146.

-The powerful lefty is doing everything possible for a future Test call-up.
-He will obviously need to back it up with an equally impressive 2013-14, which, on current form, looks more than likely.
+The 21 year old is doing everything possible for a future Test call-up.
+He will obviously need to back it up with an equally impressive 2013/14, which, on current form, looks more than likely.